Articles in this section

 Applying CSS Isolation

-To apply CSS isolation, you can use the ::deep selector in your component-specific CSS file.
-This selector allows you to target styles within the shadow DOM of the component.
+To apply CSS isolation, use the ::deep selector in your component-specific CSS file.
+This selector allows targeting styles within the shadow DOM of the component.

 Here’s an example of how to use the ::deep selector: